BlockListed/blog_content/arc_str_vs_string_is_it_really_faster.md

 ## Methodology
 I created a small benchmark program to test out my hypothesis.
 If you want to check my answers for yourself, you can find it [on my github][3].
-Since we're benchmarking performance here I assumed that you're going to use `Jemalloc`, if you're trying to have the best possible performance.
+Since we're benchmarking performance here, I assumed that you're going to use `Jemalloc`, if you're trying to have the best possible performance.

 Its pretty simple, the basic benchmark function looks like this: